mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Therefore:

-**State post-­‐conditions of operations and invariants of classes and aggregates.
+**State post-conditions of operations and invariants of classes and aggregates.
 If assertions** **cannot be coded directly in your programming language, write automated unit tests for** **them.
 Write them into documentation or diagrams where it fits the style of the project’s** **development process. **

 Seek models with coherent sets of concepts, which lead a developer to infer the intended assertions, accelerating the learning curve and reducing the risk of contradictory code.